Immanuel-M/GroceryApp-Java/README.md

 groceryList.selectPickupTime();
 // Display order recap using getTotalCost and getSelectedTimeSlot methods.
 ```

-## Run the code
-its best to see the code execution from running the command line cmd,
-but your also welcome to use and IDE of your choice.
-To view the code on github, the source code is located in the second branch. (not the main branch)

 # To the user
 thank you for the support, and thank you for testing out this code!